 The forwarders are not shown.
 By the way, technically, forwarders can cross domain boundaries and send events to Collectors elsewhere in the forest but we don’t recommend it nor does Supercharger fully support forwarders crossing domains.
 But as we said earlier, Supercharger fully supports multiple domains with no dependencies on trust or forest topology.
 It’s just best to avoid assigning forwarders to Collectors outside their domain.

-The other important dimension of Supercharger’s logical architecture is Distributed Subscriptions which is overviewed here.
+The other important dimension of Supercharger’s logical architecture is Load Balanced Subscriptions which is overviewed here.
 If you have a large environment with thousands of forwarders you’ll especially want to read this.

 Optionally provide private feedback to help us improve this article...